AbdullahJ4n/AbdullahJ4n/README.md

 Hi
-I am Abdullah Jan recently completed my Bachelors in Electronics Engineering.
-I am interested in Embedded Systems, PCB designing and PLC's
+I am Abdullah Jan, an Electronics Engineer specializing in Hardware Design and also working part-time as a Firmware Developer.